rmc3408/aws/siecola/README.md

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile
 * `npm run test`    perform the jest unit tests
+* `cdk bootstrap`   Integrate your project with your AWS account, create bucket, role, policy and host a docker enviroment
 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk list`        display all stack registered from App
 * `cdk diff`        compare deployed stack with current state